jmischler72/vue-gif-emoji-picker/docs/index.md

 - The GIF Picker component uses the Tenor API v2, allowing users to search and select GIFs.

-- The Emoji Picker component provides users with a wide array of emojis.
+- The Emoji Picker component provides users with a wide array of emojis sorted in multiples categories .